 When every aspect of your plan falls apart, this is an example of when things have gone haywire.

-- Not functioning or happening in a proper or orderly fashion: machinery that went haywire; an experiment that went haywire.
+Machinery that went haywire; an experiment that went haywire.

 The traveler went haywire over the endless delays.

-hay + wire To go haywire possibly originally referred to the tendency of wire spooled under tension and used in the baling of hay to spring into an unmanageable tangle once a piece had been removed from the factory spool, e.g., "he took off the back of his watch, removed a gear and the whole works went haywire."
+- hay + wire To go haywire possibly originally referred to the tendency of wire spooled under tension and used in the baling of hay to spring into an unmanageable tangle once a piece had been removed from the factory spool, e.g., "he took off the back of his watch, removed a gear and the whole works went haywire."
 Or a tendency of slap-dash repairs done with scraps of baling wire to fail catastrophically at times of mechanical stress.
 Perhaps the meaning of haywire – all in disarray or disrepair – stems from this expression.